rohituteja/navi_project/README.md

 The application is built on a **decoupled client-server architecture**, designed to handle the specific challenges of synchronizing multi-modal data (audio + time-series telemetry).

 ### High-Level Data Flow
-1.  **Ingestion**: User uploads Flight Telemetry (CSV/Excel) and Cockpit Audio (MP3/WAV).
+1.  **Ingestion**: User uploads Flight Telemetry (CSV/Excel) and Cockpit Audio (MP3/WAV) and selects the **Aircraft Profile**.
 2.  **Normalization**: Backend standardizes data formats (standard telemetry schema).
 3.  **Transcription**: OpenAI Whisper converts audio to text with timestamps.
-4.  **Multi-Pass Alignment**: The system synchronizes audio and telemetry using multiple anchor points (Run-up, Takeoff, Landing) for high precision.
+4.  **Robust Alignment**: The system synchronizes audio and telemetry using a multi-detector clustering algorithm validated by an LLM.
-5.  **Sensor Fusion Analysis**: The core engine combines physical data with semantic audio data to segment the flight using a two-stage AI process.
+5.  **Sensor Fusion Analysis**: The core engine combines physical data with semantic audio data to segment the flight using a two-stage AI process, guided by aircraft-specific performance data.
 6.  **Visualization**: Frontend renders the aligned timeline, allowing pilots to "replay" the flight.

 ### 🧠 The "Sensor Fusion" Engine (Backend)